-3. Objectives
+2. Objectives

-- 3.1 The gathering and analysis of data from all firms about AML/CFT helps the Authority to achieve the regulatory objective of "the reduction of financial crime". - 3.2 The data informs the Authority's understanding of the inherent risks that firms, and sectors, may pose, and supports the Authority's AML/CFT supervisory work utilising a risk based approach.
+- 2.1 The gathering and analysis of data from firms about AML/CFT helps the Authority to achieve the regulatory objective of "the reduction of financial crime". - 2.2 The data informs the Authority's understanding of the inherent risks that firms, and sectors, may pose, and supports the Authority's AML/CFT supervisory work utilising a risk based approach.
 Some information provided also relates to a firm's control environment.
 The information that must be reported is dependent on the type of activity a firm undertakes, for example a bank must report more information when compared to a financial advisory firm.
-Key areas of focus include:- - The jurisdictional risk profile of the customer base and ultimate beneficial owners; - The extent of non-face to face and introduced business undertaken by firms; - Identification and reporting of suspicious activity for both money laundering and terrorist financing; - Monitoring and screening processes adopted, including for sanctions; - How firms categorise customer risk; - The level of politically exposed persons in the system, and how these are identified: - The compliance and internal audit mechanisms; - Outsourcing of AML/CFT processes; - The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 3.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process, alongside the specific quarterly financial flow data that the Authority receives from the Island's banking sector.
+Key areas of focus include:- - The jurisdictional risk profile of the customer base and ultimate beneficial owners; - The extent of non-face to face and introduced business undertaken by firms; - Identification and reporting of suspicious activity for both money laundering and terrorist financing; - Monitoring and screening processes adopted, including for sanctions; - How firms categorise customer risk; - The level of politically exposed persons in the system, and how these are identified: - The compliance and internal audit mechanisms; - Outsourcing of AML/CFT processes;

+- The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 2.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process.